algolia/instantsearch/CONTRIBUTING.md

 yarn lint
 ```

-Files are automatically formatted with prettier.
+Files are automatically formatted with Prettier.

 ## Release